A Reverse Mortgage Guide for Older Adult Homeowners

 - Retain homeowners insurance

-However, when you sell the home, there may not be anything left for you or your heirs from the sale.
+When you sell the home, there may be nothing left for you or your heirs.

-However, anything leftover from the sale, after paying back the loan, is yours.
-Sometimes it will belong to your estate.
+But anything left over from the sale, after paying back the loan, is yours.
+Sometimes, it will belong to your estate.
 Either way, you can gift it as you choose.

 Aggressive Lenders and Loan Scams

-These lenders often charge high fees and high interest.
-They may attempt to prey on older adult homeowners who need cash to pay healthcare bills, supplement Medicare or Medicare or other income, and pay for necessary home improvements.
+These lenders often charge high upfront servicing fees and high interest.
+They may try to prey on older adult homeowners who need cash to pay health care bills or necessary home improvements.

 Types of Reverse Mortgage Lenders

-However, private lenders may be necessary for homeowners who cannot qualify for a federal loan.
+Many lending institutions can offer you a reverse mortgage.
+The federal reverse mortgage program is popular because it charges no loan fees and has a low-to-moderate interest rate.
+But private lenders may be necessary for homeowners who can't qualify for a federal loan.
 Always be wary of any lender that charges loan fees.

 Federal Government Lenders

-The most popular reverse mortgage lender is the federal government.
-Through the U.S. Department of Housing and Urban Development (HUD), the government underwrites reverse mortgages to assist older adult homeowners who wish to supplement their income.
+The federal government is the most popular reverse mortgage lender.
+Through the U.S. Department of Housing and Urban Development (HUD), the government underwrites reverse mortgages to help older adult homeowners who wish to supplement their income.

-The only reverse mortgage currently insured by the federal government is a Home Equity Conversion Mortgage (HECM).
+The only reverse mortgage insured by the federal government is a Home Equity Conversion Mortgage (HECM).

 Private Lenders

-Private lenders often charge higher interest rates and tack on loan fees to the reverse mortgage.
-By doing so, they reduce the amount homeowners can draw from the equity in the home and increase their profits.
+Private lenders often charge higher interest rates and add loan fees to reverse mortgages.
+This reduces the amount homeowners can draw from the equity in the home and increases their profits.

-Some private lenders prey upon older adult homeowners by presenting themselves as government agencies.
+Some private lenders prey on older adult homeowners by presenting themselves as government agencies.
 They may send official-looking documents in the mail.

 Be aware that HUD-backed reverse mortgages will not charge loan fees.
-If you're unsure, directly ask the lender if they are a government agency.
+If you're unsure, directly ask the lender if it is a government agency.

-Getting a loan through a private lender can significantly add to the cost of the loan, but sometimes they are the only option available to you.
+Getting a loan through a private lender can significantly increase the cost of the loan, but sometimes, it's the only option available.

 Is a Reverse Mortgage Right for Me?